 - Order from another retailer and ship direct to the buyer.
 This should keep the buyer happy, but you will almost certainly lose money.

-The only real solution is to have find a robust marketplace management solution that synchronizes all your channels in real-time (or close to it).
+The only real solution is to have find a robust multichannel management solution that synchronizes all your channels in real-time (or close to it).

 Buyers value fast, accurate shipping of well-protected packages.
 So do the marketplaces, and they have a range of metrics including feedback, DSRs, cases and claims that are all potentially impacted by poor fulfillment.